 The Green and Brown Performances of Mutual Fund Portfolios

-with Sadok El Ghoul, Saurin Patel, and Srikanth Ramani (Submitted) Download
+with Sadok El Ghoul, Saurin Patel, and Srikanth Ramani (Revise & Resubmit at Journal of Cleaner Production) Download

 Presented at the SFG2021 - Sustainable Finance and Governance workshop